Flexberry/flexberry.github.io/pages/products/flexberry-aspnet/subsystems/audit/fa_audit-web.en.md

 * `ObjectType` – type objects.
 * `AuditEnabled` – enabled auditing for a class.
-* `UseDefaultView` – to use for all operations in the default view with the name `AuditView`.
+* `UseDefaultView` – to use for all operations in the default view with the name AuditView» qmo.
 * `SelectAuditViewName` – the name of the view to conduct audit read operations of the class.
 * `InsertAuditViewName` – the name of the view to conduct operation audit create the class.
 * `UpdateAuditViewName` – the name of the view for doing auditing operation changes the class.